Our History

 white wave shape

-Today, CRISPAZ stands as a beacon of hope, fostering meaningful connections and transformative experiences through accompaniment.
-Whether you’re looking to join our delegations, volunteer on the ground, or engage in our virtual immersion programs, we invite you to join us in bridging the gaps and working towards a world of peace and justice.
+Today, CRISPAZ stands as a symbol of hope, fostering meaningful connections and transformative experiences through mutual accompaniment.
+Whether you’re interested in joining our delegations or participating in our virtual immersion programs, we invite you to become bridge builders, working hand in hand towards a world filled with peace and justice.

 white wave shape